javajon/katacoda-solver/roadmap.md

 ## Feedback is Important

 Your insights as a Challenge author around the authoring process and how to improve this utility and the rest of the platform are important.
 When you have feedback please consider adding an [issue](https://github.com/javajon/katacoda-solver/issues) to this project.
-Issues beyond the scope of authoring challenges with _solver_ and more about Katacoda may be emailed to support@katacoda.com.
+Issues beyond the scope of authoring challenges with _Solver_ and more about Katacoda may be emailed to support@katacoda.com.